FlaccidFacade/cliSkeleton/README.md

 # report
-  a base hello world outline for a cli tool
+  a base hello world outline for a CLI tool

-  this repository uses python3.9 and click module to create the cli tool
+  this repository uses python3.9 and the click module to create the CLI tool

-  click module is used great for a fast design and well equipped to scale with a design patterns
+  click is excellent for a fast design and well equipped to scale with design patterns

-  click handles extra features inhabitantly and offers easy to use features
+  click handles extra features by default and offers easy to use features

-  csv to dictionay conversion is handled using pandas module
+  CSV to dictionary conversion is handled using the pandas module

-  dictionary to json conversion is handled using json module
+  dictionary to JSON conversion is handled using JSON module

   the testing framework is pytest

-# First time use
+# First-time use

-First you need to isntall the tool from root dir
+First, you need to install the tool from the root dir

 ```
 pip install .